jangie/goloadbalancers/README.md

 A couple of go [http.Handler](https://golang.org/pkg/net/http/#Handler) middleware implementing various load balancing algorithms.
+[vulcand's oxy](https://github.com/vulcand/oxy) does a great job with roundrobin and a dynamic roundrobin, and also a request proxy mechanism, so do take a look at that repository as well.

 To play with the toy test server:
  - Get glide (https://github.com/Masterminds/glide) on your local